RobertDober/lab42_nested_hash/demo/030-fallback.md

 ### Full Fallback API

-This base case is very close to using a `Hash` with a default but the `NHash` instance, which is also passed into the callback is offering a much more poweful API.
+As mention above, this base case is very close to using a `Hash` with a default but the `NHash` instance, which is also passed into the callback is offering a much more poweful API.

 A common use case would be to change an affix if a contextual key is not found, e.g.